chiralos/onomata-src/README.md

 [6] Top result is number of bytes parsed; if zero second is undefined.

 [7] Kind of precarious, since once the buf is dropped the memory
-    leaks unless the buf reference is stored somwhere.
+    leaks unless the buf reference is stored somewhere.
 See def-mem.

 [8] This `def` works with a single global scope; and bindings are
     permanent (ignore `undef`, which should be considered an interactive environment feature and not a program-forming one).
 Think of it as an alias for `global/def` or something.

 This is a freeform way of structuring programs that is probably not a good idea.
 On the plus side it requires zero additional syntax, is easy to understand, and allows compile-time programming.
 The down side is that compilation becomes undecidable, and it is difficult to define a standard for what a compiler 'should' be able to accept.

 [9] Load and run a program from file or file descriptor.
 Actually
      streams program in and runs it incrementally.